 B. Anterior cerebral

 C. Middle cerebral

 61. An elderly woman was brought in by her daughter in A and E at 10am.
 She collapsed at 8.30pm at home and then regained consciousness about 15 minutes later but could not move her right arm and leg.
+CT head has been done and shows no acute intracranial finding.
 What is the most appropriate immediate Treatment?

 62. A 67 year old man presents with imbalance and a false sensation of things rotating around him for the past 6 months.
 He also admits to tingling and occasional numbness on his face and reduced hearing.
 On examination you find nystagmus, loss of corneal reflex and sensori-neural hearing loss on the left side.
 What is the single most appropriate diagnosis?

 d.
 Cerebral abscess

 63. 56 year old woman just had total hemicolectomy following a diagnosis of early staged colon cancer.
 About 2 hours post-op patient turned pale, had abdominal pain and seemed to be in respiratory distress.
 Temperature is 37.9 degrees, BP 80/50mmHg, pulse is 120bpm.
 The FY1 on duty already started patient on IV fluids before you came to review.
 At your review, BP is now 99/62mmHg and pulse is 98bpm, however patient remains pale.
 Which of the following best explains the clinical state of the patient?

 64. A 40 year old woman has presented with some concerns.
 She complains of bloody discharge from the nipple of her left breast.
 Symptoms started 2 days ago.
 She denies history of trauma or weight loss.
 On examination you found no breast masses, nodularity, nipple changes or lymphadenopathy.
 She does not feel pain in the breast.
 What is the single most likely diagnosis?

 a.
 Ductal ectasia